Non-isothermal non-Newtonian fluids: the stationary case: Main theoretical results

 We present here our main theoretical results.
 The existence of a weak solution is given by \begin{thm} Let assumptions (H1)-(H7) hold.
 If $p\in (2d/(d+2),2)$ then there exists a weak solution in the sense of Definition \ref{weaksol}. \end{thm}

-\begin{oss} The pressure $\pi$ (up to a constant) can be recovered from \eqref{fluid} by means of a suitable version of De Rham's Theorem (see, e.g., \cite[Cor.4.1.1]{Br}).
-More precisely, we can find a unique $\pi\in L^{p^\prime}(\Omega)$ with zero mean such that
+\begin{oss} The pressure $\pi$ (up to a constant) can be recovered from \eqref{fluid} by means of a suitable version of de Rham's Theorem (see, e.g., Thm.
+2.2.10 in Ref. \refcite{Br}).
+More precisely, we can find a unique {$\pi\in L^{s}_{(0)}(\Omega)$, where $s=\min\{\frac{dp}{2(d-p)},p'\}$}, such that